 They’ll create a vision for the investment, define goals and lay out a plan for how to integrate it.

 Once the cobot is in place, the journey continues.
 It would be an exaggeration to believe that the solution is fully optimized by day one.

 You are additionally likely to discover new challenges and opportunities as time goes by.
 This is the reason why you need to be patient, and continue to find smaller improvements.
 Patience is actually what makes it the most efficient solution in the long term perspective.

 A tool to ease the pain

-Thankfully, there are many tools available for making this process both easier and quicker.
+Thankfully, there are tools available for making this process easier.

 3. Implementing cobots require knowledge